 - Search for a person – search the rolls for your ancestor’s name

-- Family history – learn more about how to research your family member’s military service.
+- Researching a person - learn more about how to research your family member's military service

 You can find out more about what your family member did in the armed services by looking at other records held by the War Memorial.
 For example, war diaries recorded the daily activities of Australian Army units and can provide more details about your family member’s movements during the war.
-To read war diaries and other records online, see the War Memorial web page about Digitised records.
+Some war diaries and other records are digitised and available online on the War Memorial website.

 These online resources provide information about men and women who served in the Australian armed forces.
 Some of the resources focus specifically on Aboriginal and Torres Strait Islander people.

-- Indigenous Australian servicemen (Australian War Memorial) – an overview of the history of Indigenous service
+- Indigenous servicemen (Australian War Memorial) – an overview of the history of Indigenous service

 - Mura® catalogue (AIATSIS) – search for 'WW1', 'WW2', 'Vietnam' or other conflicts for material on Indigenous service persons